StuartCowley/louise-osborne-music-library/README.md

 # Music Library

-This is a Music Library application built as a project for the Command Shift Bootcamp.
+This is a Music Library API which allows the user to create, read, update and delete data on music artists and albums.

-It allows the user to create, read, update and delete data on artists and albums.
+It is a project built for the Command Shift Bootcamp.

-# Technology
+# Technology and Tools

 This project uses: JavaScript, Express.js, Node.js, nodemon, PostgreSQL, postgres-migrations, Chai, Mocha, and Supertest.

 I also used Test Driven Development, Postman, pgadmin4, VSCode and Docker as part of the development.

 # Installation